 In general, you could start any time.
 Switching quickly will let you benefit from a performance increase in your application and from lower camera costs.
-Therefore, a fast change makes sense.
-On the other hand, there’s no immediate rush if you’re using CCD-based cameras.
-They will be available for many years to come.
+Therefore, a fast change makes sense, especially since we have already discontinued the first CCD camera models due to the unexpectedly high demand.
+An overview of all discontinued models can be found here.
 We recommend taking the time to run the calculations on your application, to decide which option would be more advantageous.

 What do I have to consider when switching?